Sales is a highly competitive domain.

 7. Draw Commission

-Cons: The draw commission model can lead to a complicated payroll calculation.
+The draw commission structure can lead to a complicated payroll calculation.
 In the recoverable model, salespeople must return the money they couldn’t achieve from the commission.
 This pressurizes the salespeople and also brings down their morale.

-- This model works for a team that is new to sales.
+- This structure works for a team that is new to sales.
 The added pressure ensures that the training for newcomers is practical.

 - It can also prove to be effective for off-season products of uncertain sales periods.